SalaheddineAD/resume-expert/README.md

 Recursively tries to split by different characters to find one that works.

+It also has the option for overlaping text between chunks.

+The reason we are using it is that the context window of LLMs is limited.
+So we need to split the text into chunks.

+#### SentenceSplitter
+Sentence splitter that uses a neural network to predict sentence boundaries.
+#### Embeddings
+Embeddings are a way to represent words as vectors.
+The idea is that words that are similar will have similar vectors.
+This is useful for many tasks in NLP, for example, finding synonyms, or in our case, finding similar words to the ones in the resume.

+#### FAISS
+FAISS is a library for efficient similarity search and clustering of dense vectors.
+It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
+It also contains supporting code for evaluation and parameter tuning.
+FAISS is written in C++ with complete wrappers for Python/numpy.
+Some of the most useful algorithms are implemented on the GPU.
+It is developed by Facebook AI Research.
 ## Instalation
 #### creating environment
 conda create -n "environment_name"